MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-05-format-report-reporting-services.md

 ---
 # Tutorial: Format a report (Reporting Services)

-In this tutorial, you use SQL Server Data Tools (SSDT) to format the date and currency fields and the column headers in the Sales Orders report.
+After you add the table to your report, you use SQL Server Data Tools (SSDT) to format the date field, currency field, and the column headers in the Sales Orders report.

 In this tutorial, you:

 > [!div class="checklist"]
-> * Format the date field to display only the date
+> * Format the date field to display only the date.
-> * Format the currency field to display as currency
+> * Format the currency field to display as currency.
-> * Change text style and adjust column widths
+> * Change text style and adjust column widths.

 ## Prerequisites